techidaily/site-win11-tips/source/_posts/discovering-how-to-access-mspaint-in-windows-11.md

  Additionally, you can use the Command Prompt application in Windows 11 to open Microsoft Paint.
 It allows you to launch programs quickly by typing in a command rather than navigating through the Start menu or desktop icons.
 To open Microsoft Paint using Command Prompt, you need to take the following steps:

-1. Run Command Prompt as an administrator (see[how to run Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) for instructions).
+1. Run Command Prompt as an administrator (see [how to run Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) for instructions).
 2. In the Command Prompt, type**mspaint** and press**Enter** .
 ![Open Paint Using Command Prompt](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/open-paint-using-command-prompt.jpg)

  The Microsoft Paint program will launch immediately and be ready for use.

- Check out our[beginner's guide to the Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) if you really want to make use of this handy tool.
+ Check out our [beginner's guide to the Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) if you really want to make use of this handy tool.

 ## 6\.
 How to Open Microsoft Paint via Windows PowerShell